Chapter 8 ANCOVA

 • \(x_{ij}\): value of the covariate for observation \(j\) from treatment group \(i\)

-Equipped with this notation, we can write the model as \[ y_{ij} =\mu +\alpha_{i} +\beta x_{ij} +\varepsilon_{ij} \] where \(\mu\) is the reference level, \(\alpha_i\) is the effect parameter for group \(i\) (subject to one of the standard constraints), \(\beta\) is a regression slope that quantifies the (linear) relationship between the covariate and the response, and \(\varepsilon_{ij}\) is the residual error with the standard assumptions (independence, normality, equal variance).
+Equipped with this notation, we can write the model as \[ y_{ij} =\mu_i + \beta( x_{ij} - \bar{x}_{++}) +\varepsilon_{ij} \] where \(\mu_i\) is the adjusted treatment mean for treatment group \(i\), \(\beta\) is a regression slope that quantifies the (linear) relationship between the covariate and the response, \(\bar{x}_{++}\) is the average value of the covariate \(x\) (across all treatment groups), and \(\varepsilon_{ij}\) is the residual error with the standard assumptions (independence, normality, equal variance).
+By “adjusted treatment mean”, we mean that \(\mu_i\) represents the average response in treatment group \(i\) when the covariate \(x\) exactly equals the average value in the data set, \(\bar{x}_{++}\).

 Log-transforming the response stabilizes the variance nicely: We re-do the analysis with a log-transformed response: